amprocode/Bloxflip-rain-notifier/README.md

 ```

 ### headless:
 If set to "True" the chrome browser that the program opens will be hidden so you wont have to see it or accidentally open it.
-Recommended to keep it on!
+#### However: if the program shows an error it is recommended to set this value to False!

 ### windows_notification:
 If set to "True" then a popup on the bottom right on your screen will display showing you information about the current rain